gomezalberto/pretus/README.md

 ## Brief build and install

 1. Launch CMake configure.
 CMake needs to be able to find (automatically if installed systemwide, or specifying the build directories otherwise) the following packages:
-    * VTK
+    * VTK (Recommended to set the `VTK_LEGACY_SILENT` CMake flag to `ON`)
-    * ITK
+    * ITK (for the video manager plug-in, built with the `ITKVideoBridgeOpencv` option `ON`)
     * QT (should be the same version used for VTK)
-    * OpenCV
+    * OpenCV (needed for ITK - build with opencv contrib as decribed above)
     * Boost
 At this stage you can enable and disable what plug-ins will be built.
 See plug-in specific instructions on how to configure CMake options for them.
 2. [Optional] If you have external plug-ins built somewhere else, you need to specify the plug-ins build folder in the CMake entry `PLUGIN_FOLDER`.
 These can be more than one folder, separated by `;`.
+3. Set your install path using the `CMAKE_INSTALL_PREFIX` variable.
+We recommend a path within `<HOME>/local/`.
+4. Select the plug-ins to build with `BUILD_PLUGIN_XXX`.
+We recommend to initially build with the default enabled plug-ins, and gradually build the rest.
+**Each plug-in has different dependencies, so please do check the README in each Plug-in folder for specific build instructions.**
-3. Generate.
-At this stage, you may bet some errors or warnings.
+5. Generate.
+At this stage, you *might* get some errors or warnings.
 If there is an error about conflicting library versions with conda, make sure you select the anaconda versions on CMake.
-4. make.
+6. `make`, and `make install`.
+The `install` step is mandatory for if you use Python plug-ins (else PRETUS will not find the python sources)
-5. And launch `iFIND2Standalone -h`.
+5. And launch `pretus -h`.

-More comprehensive instrunctions, and troubleshooting, can be found [here](src/troubleshooting.md).
+More comprehensive instructions, and troubleshooting, can be found [here](src/troubleshooting.md).

 # Acknowledgement